 where Ac is the absorbance value of the control group and As is the absorbance value of the group treated with the extract.

 Vitamin E (Sigma Aldrich) was used as positive control and all measurements were performed in triplicate.
-The percentage inhibition of free radical activity was plotted against the concentration of polysaccharidic extract and the concentration for 50% of inhibition (IC50) was determined.
+The percentage inhibition of free radical activity was plotted against the concentration of polysaccharidic extracts and the concentration for 50% of inhibition (IC50) was determined.

 Antimicrobial activity